-To date the response to cyberbullying has not been coordinated or system-wide and this means despite initiatives, such as the Student Wellbeing Hub, the eSafety Commissioner or Kids Helpline@School (of which the eSafety Commissioner is a partner), more investment in resources to better educate children, young people, adults and stakeholders is still required.
+To date policy responses to cyber issues have not been coordinated or system-wide in scope and this means despite initiatives, such as the Student Wellbeing Hub, the eSafety Commissioner or Kids Helpline@School (of which the eSaftey Commissioner is a partner), more investment in resources to better educate children, young people, adults and stakeholders is still required.
 Through our KHL contacts on cyber safety, we know that children and young people are unsure about what to do and who to turn to for support and action, and feel powerless and isolated.
 We also know that often they do not feel that their parents or teachers can be confided in or will help them.
 Hence, there is clearly a need to address these gaps.

-To effectively prevent and address cyberbullying, a multi-sectoral and coordinated approach is required.
-This approach should seek to prevent cyberbullying through society-wide and targeted education programs and support victims and perpetrators through adequate counselling, rehabilitation and other support services.
-It should also aim to appropriately use the law to deter and prosecute serious cyberbullying offences as well as placing legal duties and social expectations on social media providers to remove offensive material in a timely manner and to develop supporting technologies to more effectively deal with harmful and unwanted online use.
+A multi-sectoral and coordinated approach is required that seeks to prevent cyberbullying and online harm through society-wide and targeted education programs and support victims and perpetrators through adequate counselling, rehabilitation and other support services.
+It should also aim to appropriately use the law to deter and prosecute serious cyberbullying and image-based abuse offences as well as placing legal duties and social expectations on social media providers to remove offensive material in a timely manner and to develop supporting technologies to more effectively deal with harmful and unwanted online use.
 Without this multipronged approach and investment, the impact of any legal consequences or action will continue to remain minimal, whilst critically, our children and young people will not be equipped, know where to turn or find adequately resourced support services, to effectively deal with their cyberbullying experiences.